charlesrogers/product_management/product_prioritization.md

    + How much does each facet contribute to the greater conversion rate
    + What is the most significant factor by:
      + Number of users
      + Amount of GMV
      + Room for growth
-1. User value
+1. Likelihood to adopt
-   + Importance, Satisfaction, Opportunity Scores
+   + User value can be predicted by various metrics, but primarily Importance, Satisfaction, and Opportunity Scores
-     + BATNA
+     + BATNA: Features x Price...
-     + Table stakes
+     + Table stakes: if over 75% of potential users say they are either "very" or "extremely satisfied" with accomplishing an objective then it becomes a required feature to compete in that market.
-     + Minimum Acceptable Threshold
+     + Minimum Acceptable Threshold: Set by the Kano model
 1. Feasibility
 1. [Defensibility](https://github.com/charlesrogers/product_research/blob/master/research_resources/Helmer-Seven_powers.md)
     + Will this result in a lasting competitive advantage (eg a moat)?